basilfx/Sensor-Community-Enclosure/Instructions.md

 enclosure.
 Feel free to adapt, replace or skip any of the steps, to make your own version.

-Some of the photos in this guide are from a prototype version.
-They might not look similar, but they are correct.
+Some of the photos in this guide are from a prototype version using the Witty Board.
+While this might look different, all of the steps are quite similar.

 ## Printing the parts
 You can find the printable files in the [3d](3d/) folder.
 The parts do not